ahmedabbas81/GEM-FISH/README.md

 GEM-FISH is a program that calculates 3D chromosome models through integrating both Hi-C and FISH data with the prior biophysical knowledge about 3D polymers.
+GEM-FISH was tested on Matlab R2014b and Matlab R2015b

 ## Citation